 A large number of people will undoubtedly find the Fuji X-Pro1 appealing since it combines the incredible technology of the X-Pro1 with a price that is more reasonable for consumers and a CSC body that is smaller and more streamlined.

 Adding a new 18-55mm kit lens to the lineup of the X range is also a wise decision.
-This is another move likely to appeal to a new demographic seeking something a little bit more adaptable.
+This is another move likely to appeal to a new demographic seeking something more adaptable.